Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 Horses are big and expensive, and as anyone who spends time with them knows, they are accident prone.
 They are prone to injury and as with any other animal, there are a million different things that can go wrong with them.

-In my opinion, these are the main differences between a good rider and a great rider.
-Trust me, these small things make a big difference.
+In the world of horseback riding, what makes a good horse rider and a great horse rider comes down to a few simple elements.
+But trust me, these small things make a big difference.

-This came to me yesterday while I was teaching.
-I ended up doing it with all three of my students that night.
-All of my students are at different levels, and it was a great help to all three of them.
+This square exercise came to me yesterday while I was teaching.
+I ended up doing it with all three of my students, who are at different levels, that night.
+It was a great help to all of them.

 It's the most wonderful time of the year!
 Time for holiday cheer and gift giving.
 If you are not a horse person, but have horse people in your life, you may need help with gift ideas.